Viability and Arbitrage under Knightian Uncertainty: Further Discussion of the Modeling Philosophy

 In the literature several different notions of arbitrage have been used.
-Our framework allows to unify these different approaches under one framework with the help of the notion of relevant contracts.
-It is our view that all these different definitions simply depend on the agents perception of relevance\footnote{One might also compare the similar approach in \cite{BFM}.}.
+Our framework allows to unify these different approaches under one framework with the help of the notion of relevant claims\footnote{One might also compare the similar approach in \cite{BFM}.}.
+We start with the following large set of relevant claims